 Injala is an insurance software technology organization that views the insurance industry as having the greatest potential for innovation and is committed to providing solutions that deliver.

 The insurance industry is entering a time of remarkable technological change.
 Those who embrace this revolution and understand how the changes will affect their business will be poised to reap the greatest benefits.
-It’s never too early to adapt to a change that will change the insurance industry forever.
+It’s never too early to adopt a transformation that will change the insurance industry forever.